Sarthak-Singh02/Infootprints-/README.md

 1. Register yourself with your number.
 2. Select your favourite generes.

-And you are done with the simple registratio !!!
+And you are done with the simple registration !!!

 FEATURES
 * Read E-book,